 To help to minimise the transmission of the virus within school we ask that parents please remember not to congregate on our grounds or in the surrounding area of the school.
-Please only arrive at school between your allocated time slot to avoid this from happening (see a reminder of timings below).
 Please also ensure you are socially distancing on the pavements around school too.
 This can be a bit tricky as they are narrow but please do your best.
 The area with the highest footfall is the Reception class as this is our biggest class and where their pick up and drop off point is situated, it can become congested.
 Please socially distance around this area at all times.
 There are some markings on the ground just outside the entrance to the Reception class to help as a guide.
 Many parents have then been waiting in the area just outside the gates by the benches which is really helpful to avoid congestion.
 Don’t forget there is a 10 minute window so there is plenty of time to collect your child.

 Please wear a face mask if you wish to speak to a member of staff.
 They will also be wearing masks when welcoming the children into school and when handing them over at the end of the day.
 This is for everyone’s protection.
 As you will be aware, if a person tests positive and they have been within a metre of someone else for any length of time that person has to self-isolate so wearing a mask for conversations can really help this and again reduce transmission.

 What to expect if my child needs to self-isolate

 If your child is asked to self-isolate the following will apply:

 - All parents will receive a letter via email to communicate the situation.

 - Teachers will ensure all pupils and parents have the appropriate log-ins to access work on Microsoft Teams or Tapestry.

 - For Key Stage One home learning packs will be provided which can be collected from the school office.
 This may include pupil exercise books for Maths and Writing, as well as home reading books.

 Remote Learning Plan